Spatially mapping the thermal conductivity of graphene by an opto-thermal method: Discussion

-Despite the previously mentioned limitations, our method is well suited for studying the thermal properties of two-dimensional materials.
-It can also be used for few-layer Van der Waals materials.
-Furthermore, the method is expendable from two to three dimensions, allowing for modelling of more complex device geometries, including, for instance, stacks of 2D-materials, or the presence of contact electrodes of finite thickness. \\ As such, it could be used for assessing the material quality of upon device integration.
-Also, as the individual two-dimensional materials in a stacked geometry each have a distinct Raman signature, one could also investigate the subsurface thermal properties of materials, such as, for instance, graphene embedded in a thin hexagonal boron nitride layer.
-Alternatively, when the material under study is on substrate or thick enough, other means of determining the temperature map may be used, like time-domain thermoreflectance, for reduced measurement time and improve throughput.
-The measured temperature map can then be used as input for the iterative FEM model we employ for extracting a map of the thermal conductivity.
+Despite the previously mentioned limitations, our method is well suited for studying the thermal properties of two-dimensional materials, in particular for materials with an anisotropic thermal conductivity\cite{Luo.2015,Kang.2017,Islam.2018}.
+The method can also be extended to characterize van der Waals materials consisting of multiple layers.
+Furthermore, the method is extensible from two to three dimensions, allowing for modeling of more complex device geometries, including, for instance, stacks of 2D-materials, or the presence of contact electrodes of finite thickness.
+As such, it could be used for assessing the material quality after device integration.
+Also, as the individual two-dimensional materials in a stacked geometry each have a distinct Raman signature, it is possible to investigate the subsurface thermal properties of materials, such as, for instance, graphene embedded in a thin hexagonal boron nitride layer.
+Alternatively, when the material under study is on a substrate or thick enough, other means of determining the temperature map may be used, like time-domain thermoreflectance, for reduced measurement time and improve throughput.